Image source: https://www.whakoom.com/ediciones/588349/the_wolves_in_the_walls-softcover_56_pp

 During this in-situ experience, our cohort not only got to experience Virtual reality (VR) through The Wolves in the Walls, but we also got to share this experience with a grade 5/6 class!

 To start off, we met at the Design Lab to try the VR out for ourselves.
 This was very helpful, because some of us had never used VR before, and it was great to be able to learn how it works, how to use it, and more about the whole experience before we brought it into a classroom.
-The VR experience of Wolves in the Walls really brought the story to life, and it is a unique form of storytelling that I had never immersed in before.

 After we finished reading, I was able to go into the classroom where the VR simulations were happening.
 There were students spread out all over the class, immersed in the VR… It was kind of dystopian!
 I directed several students through the VR story, and every student that I helped had a lot of fun!
 I also helped a few students in their ‘busy books’, however, I did struggle to get students engaged with the writing tasks when there was so much happening around them!

 In summary, it was a really fun day full of energy, creativity, and new learning for me as a future teacher.
 Trying the VR ourselves first made a big difference because I felt much more confident bringing it into the classroom.
-Seeing how excited the students were during both the reading and the VR experience reminded me how powerful storytelling can be when it’s interactive and hands-on.
+Seeing how excited the students were during both the reading and the VR experience reminded me how powerful storytelling can be when it’s interactive and hands-on!

 Image source: ParentMap